Origin of Indian Martial Arts

 Each region in India practices its own unique martial arts discipline with great vigour and enthusiasm.
 The Sanskrit language term for martial arts is 'Dhanur Veda', derived from the terms dhanus meaning 'bow' and veda meaning 'knowledge'.
 Thus, it literally translates into the science of archery.
 Since ancient times, martial arts have constantly been referenced in various literary texts, indicating their long course of development and refining.

 History of Indian Martial Arts

-.
+Ramayana also has the reference of Indian Martial arts.
 Among the various Indian martial arts, Malla-yuddha was regarded as prominent in that era.
-It is a form of combat wrestling codified into four forms which is described in the ancient Indian epics as the fighting style of warriors such as Bhima
+It is a form of combat wrestling codified into four forms which is described in the ancient Indian epics as the fighting style of warriors such as Bhima.

 Styles of Indian Martial Arts

 The field of Indian martial arts is demonstrably rich and varied.
 The immense diversity in India's culture has contributed immensely to the great variety and ingenuity in the form, style and practice of the same.
-Over the years, there has been a revival of the art forms in various regions, and we see a resurgence of the traditional martial arts in the field of self defence.
+Over the years, there has been a revival of the art forms in various regions, and we see a resurgence of the traditional martial arts in the field of self defense.